tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 :::tip Style Objects use nested properties

-All of our component Style Objects use the traditional nested syntax supported by emotion and styled-components.
+All of our component Style Objects use the nested property syntax supported by emotion and styled-components.
 If your tech uses any other syntax (like Chakra), you will need to add the additional styles to your theme with Object Spreading from the Style Object properties.

 :::

 ### String Value Tokens

 You can use a string value of the CSS token and it will automagically work!
-This is because browsers will map the token value from the style Object to the CSS variable.
+This is because browsers will map the token value from the Style Object to the CSS variable.

 In this example, we use Emotion to update a Link to use the Pando Link token: